-The proposed development, with a 5.817m building height to its 22.5 degree pitched roof ridge, is otherwise consistent with the objectives of the development standard.
-The dwelling is single storey and is also generally consistent with the planning proposal for a merit-based assessment of building heights above 5m, excluding consistency with the proposed standard building envelope.
+The proposed development with a 5.8m building height to its 27.5 degree pitched roof ridge is otherwise consistent with the objectives of the development standard.
+The dwelling is single storey and is also generally consistent with the planning proposal for a merit-based assessment of building heights above 5m.
 The design is compatible with its heritage setting, including its roof pitch, which will minimise visual impacts and protect adjoining development.